 All the time we are disconnected, we’ll continue to stagnate.
 All the time that Bill shouts at Bob for parking over his driveway and Lucy won’t talk to Lucille for voting for Brexit and Phil overcharges his elderly customers and Sarah steals money out of the till and Simon yells at his children and we all buy crap made in factories overseas by people paid low wages, we’ll keep going round in circles.
 Who are these people?
 I haven’t got a damn clue, but they exist all over the world.

-So, we made it to Crete in the end.
-We arrived via wings rather than wheels.
+After 600 miles of cycling we started to struggle with the Italian roads.
+The traffic was fast, yet the roads were comparatively narrow.
+We began to feel that we were taking our life in our hands, and after one too many near misses, we decided we’d rather stay alive than persist onwards towards Crete for the sake of saying ‘we did it’.
+A flight from Milan to Crete was booked, and we arrived via wings rather than wheels.
 On arrival in Crete, we had to bribe the car-hire company into leasing us a vehicle without a driving licence, but this is Greece…the land of paperwork and rule breaking.

 As I sit here now with a cat curled up on my lap, I can feel the glorious February sunshine rejuvenating my soul alongside the sound of Mr SN building the chicken coop.
 I’m reflecting on the trip, and I’ve discovered the following things: a) cycling across Europe is a hell of a distance. b) It’s time I gave cucumber sandwiches a second chance, and c) all tinned convenience food is disgusting.